Hi! I'm Tina.

 Growing up, I was the quiet art kid with a birthmark in her eye.
 I always sat at the back of the class.
 My fate revealed itself to me at one PTA meeting.
 My teacher showed my parents several homework assignments covered page to page with doodle drawings.
 It was clear from that moment on that I had an innate sense for color, shapes and composition.

-Fast forward to 10 year later, after going to art school on scholarship and a career in fashion, I decided to transfer my skills into the digital realm.
+After going to art school on scholarship and a career in fashion, I decided to transfer my skills into the digital realm.
 People usually see HCI/UX design as a freshly developed field that only applies to technological products.
 In the real world, it’s always been improving and incorporating our daily lives long before the term was verified.
 In my case, it was through cutting teeth in NYC’s fashion industry that I learned I have been implementing those practices before I learned about the human centered design approach.

 During my career stint in fashion, I had won multiple awards and designed for lines that span across from children, to men and women.
 I was living the fashion dream but something wasn’t right.
 There are many problems within the fashion industry, issues like perpetuating horrible body images, exploitation of foreign labor etc ...Only after thorough self-reflection had I found myself feeling uneasy with the creative process and the thinking behind the fashion industry.